cronica-it/preview/website/events/1993-rose/index.md

 ---
 slug: 1993/rose
-title: "Conferința ROSE'93, Cluj-Napoca"
+title: "Conferința ROSE '93, Cluj-Napoca"
 authors: [arot]
 tags: [conferinte, autor:alexandru.rotaru]
 date: 2023-11-01T09:01

 eventDate: '1993-09-30'
 eventEndDate: '1993-10-01'
-eventSummary: "GURU organizează conferința ROSE'93, la Cluj-Napoca"
+eventSummary: "GURU organizează conferința ROSE '93, la Cluj-Napoca"

 ---

-La Cluj-Napoca are loc conferința ROSE'93, organizată de Grupul Utilizatorilor Români de Unix (GURU), condus de Alexandru Rotaru.
+La Cluj-Napoca are loc conferința ROSE '93, organizată de Grupul Utilizatorilor Români de Unix (GURU), condus de Alexandru Rotaru.

 <!-- truncate -->

 Programul conferinței, în engleză, a fost:

-## ROSE'93 - general overview
+## ROSE '93 - general overview

-ROSE'93 was organised on two tracks:
+ROSE '93 was organised on two tracks:

 - technical conference hall
 - demonstration area of the companies (18 companies)

-ROSE'93 had 230 participants (this means proceeding owners) but arround 400 visiting participants in the 2 days.
+ROSE '93 had 230 participants (this means proceeding owners) but arround 400 visiting participants in the 2 days.

 The official languages of the conference were Romanian and English and all Romanian and French presentations were simultaneously translated into English.

 Most of the debates were continued in the demonstration area.

-The sessions of ROSE'93 were:
+The sessions of ROSE '93 were:

 - Invited papers session, chairman: Alexandru Rotaru, GURU
 - Networking papers session, chairman: Vince Hovanek, Sprint International
 - Technical papers session, chairman: Michael Beier, SunSoft
 - Free software session, chairman: Sergei Kuznetsov, SUUG

-We invited Mr. Richard Stallman president of FSF to talk at ROSE'93 by a satellite link from Washington DC.
-Unfortunately at the last moment Mr. Stallman had an accident and he could not reach Washington for ROSE'93.
-Instead of this, his message was presented during Free software session, and a printout of GNU Manifesto from FSF, received from him for ROSE'93, has been distributed.
+We invited Mr. Richard Stallman president of FSF to talk at ROSE '93 by a satellite link from Washington DC.
+Unfortunately at the last moment Mr. Stallman had an accident and he could not reach Washington for ROSE '93.
+Instead of this, his message was presented during Free software session, and a printout of GNU Manifesto from FSF, received from him for ROSE '93, has been distributed.

-ROSE'93 - list of participants from other countries
+ROSE '93 - list of participants from other countries

 Invited Papers

 - Norman Bryga, UNIX Systems Laboratories, Manager for East Europe _Some considerations about UNIX positioning_
-- Jeffrey S. Haemer, Canary Software, Inc. USA, President UniForum and USENIX representative at ROSE'93 _Standards - A Overview of POSIX Standards_
+- Jeffrey S. Haemer, Canary Software, Inc. USA, President UniForum and USENIX representative at ROSE '93 _Standards - A Overview of POSIX Standards_
 - Sergei Kuznetsov, Society of UNIX System User's Groups, Chairman, The Institute for Cybernetics Problems of Russian Academy of Science
 _Free Software in Russia_